playmint/ds/contracts/src/maps/tutorial-room-5/README.md

 ```

 And with this data we use these block numbers to calculate the elapsed and remaining time which is supplied to the countdown buildings via the map object.
+If no data has been set i.e initial state, then manually display '00:30' to prevent the clock from ringing during its initial state

 `CountdownHQ.js`